Codeinator-0711/Green_Energy_Locations/README.md

 ___

-## 1. Idea and Goal:**
+## 1. Idea and Goal:

 - Analyse wind and solar data
-- Look at legal requirements as well as meterological data (wind speeds, sunlight hours, etc.) and consisting infrastructure (high voltage lines)
+- Look at legal requirements as well as meteorological data (wind speeds, sunlight hours, etc.) and consisting infrastructure (high voltage lines)
 - Show these locations a map (Highlight the best locations with a colour-ranking)
-- Optional: Calculate the amout energy that can be produced at a specific location
+- Optional: Calculate the amount energy that can be produced at a specific location
 - Optional: Calculate the break even-point

 **→ Goal: Recommend ideal locations for solar or wind parks**